Anastasia Sorokina

-Anastasia Sorokina (Анастасія Сарокіна; born 26 January 1980 in Minsk, Soviet Union) is a Belarusian chess player.
-She received the FIDE title of Woman International Master (WIM) in 2001 and is an International Arbiter (2002) and FIDE Trainer (2005).
+Anastasia Sorokina (Анастасія Сарокіна; born 26 January 1980 in Minsk, Soviet Union) is an Australian (ex-Belarusian) chess player, arbiter, organiser and official.
+She received the FIDE title of Woman International Master (WIM) in 2001 and is an International Arbiter (2002), FIDE Trainer (2005) and International Organiser (2018).
+She was elected as FIDE Vice-president (2018–2022) in the World Chess Federation and she is Chairwoman of the FIDE Commission for Women's Chess since 2022.

 Chess career

-Sorokina won the Belarus Girls' Chess Championship in her age group eight times (in 1992, 1993, 1994, 1995, 1996, 1997, 1998, and 2000).
+Sorokina is a Women International Master (WIM) since 2001.
+She won the Belarus Girls' Chess Championship in her age group eight times (in 1992, 1993, 1994, 1995, 1996, 1997, 1998, and 2000).
 She came second in the Belarus Women's Chess Championship in 1998.

 Sorokina represented Belarus in two Chess Olympiads in Yerevan 1996, and Elista 1998.
 She represented Australia in the 36th Chess Olympiad in Calvià 2004.
 Her best result was in 1998 when she scored 5.5/9 for Belarus on the reserve board.

-She has been an arbiter for the Chess Olympiads in Bled 2002, Istanbul 2012, a number of FIDE Grand Prix 2012–13 events, as well as several other major FIDE tournaments.
+She has been an arbiter for the Chess Olympiads in Bled 2002, Istanbul 2012, Tromsø 2014, Baku 2016 and a number of FIDE Grand Prix 2012–13 events, the as well as several other major FIDE tournaments.
+She has also worked as Chief and Deputy Chief Arbiter in some of the most famous events such as London Chess Classic, Norway Chess and Cairns Cup.
+She was also Chief Arbiter in the Women's World Chess Championship in 2016, 2018 & 2023 and in the Candidates Tournament 2022.

-In 2017 she headed the Belarusian Chess Federation.
-In this short time, much has been done to develop and popularize chess.
-Championships of Belarus have a new life.
-At the Youth Olympic Games, Belarus team shared the prestigious 3-4th place with the Chinese team.
+From 2017 to 2020 she headed the Belarusian Chess Federation.
+In this short time, much has been done to develop and popularize chess giving a new life to the national chess championships and attracting major international events such as the European Individual Chess Championship and the first ever World Rapid & Blitz Cadet Chess Championships which have evolved to an event with massive participation.
+At the same time, the Youth Olympic Games, Belarus team shared the prestigious 3-4th place with the Chinese team.
 In the fall of 2018, Anastasia Sorokina was elected to the post of FIDE Vice President, and Belarus won the right to host the Chess Olympiad in Minsk in 2022.

+In the most recent years, she is Chair of the FIDE Commission for Women's Chess and has initiated many important FIDE Social Projects "Infinite Chess" (Chess for kids with autism spectrum disorder) and "Chess for Protection: Girls Club" chess for refugees.
+For both projects, special programs were developed under Sorokina's leadership and she is currently also working in social corporate responsibility field and gender equality.

 Personal life

-Sorokina moved to Australia in 2003, and worked as a chess coach in the Queensland School of Chess, and then Chess Kids in Melbourne for a year.
-She then opened her own chess coaching business "Chess Academy" for several years.
-She currently lives in Belarus with her family.
-Her uncle was GM Viktor Kupreichik.
+Sorohina is the niece of Viktor Kupreichik, a Belarusian chess grandmaster.
+She worked as a chess coach in Australia for several years, starting in 2003.
+She is married and has one daughter.